motif-project/motif-app-examples/README.md

 - `appAddress`: The contract address of your application

-To register your app, you need the address to BitDSMRegistry contractand your Apps (in this case CDP) contract address
+To register your app, you need the address to `AppRegistry` contractand your Apps (in this case CDP) contract address

 Then Create a random salt and expiry
 ```solidity